filecoin-project/FIPs/FIPS/fip-xxxx.md

 ![](https://hackmd.io/_uploads/Skmdqq6Ip.png)

-Two or more tipsets of the same epoch with different parent tipsets (like tipsets _C_ and _C'_ above) form a _fork_ in the chain.
+Two or more tipsets of the same epoch with different parent tipsets (like tipsets $C$ and $C'$ above) form a _fork_ in the chain.
 Forks are resolved using a _fork choice rule_, a deterministic algorithm that, given a blockchain data structure, returns the heaviest tipset, called the _head_.
 We refer to the path from genesis to the head as the _canonical chain_.
 Participants may have different views of the blockchain, resulting in other canonical chains.
-For example, if a participant _p<sub>1</sub>_ is not (yet) aware of tipset _D_, it would consider _C_ the heaviest tipset with the canonical chain _[G A B C]_.
-Another participant _p<sub>2</sub>_ aware of tipset _D_ will consider _[G A C’ D]_ to be the canonical chain.
-Once _p<sub>1</sub>_ becomes aware of tipset _D_, it will update its canonical chain to _[G A C’ D]_ - this is called _reorganization_.
+For example, if a participant $p_1$ is not (yet) aware of tipset $D$, it would consider $C$ the heaviest tipset with the canonical chain $[G A B C]$.
+Another participant $p_2$ aware of tipset $D$ will consider $[G A C' D]$ to be the canonical chain.
+Once $p_1$ becomes aware of tipset $D$, it will update its canonical chain to $[G A C' D]$ - this is called _reorganization_.
 We say a tipset is _finalized_ when a reorganization involving that tipset is impossible, i.e., when a different path that does not contain the tipset cannot become the canonical chain.

-In EC and, generally, longest-chain protocols, the probability of a path from some tipset _h_ to the genesis tipset becoming finalized increases with the number of descendant tipsets of _h_.
+In EC and, generally, longest-chain protocols, the probability of a path from some tipset $h$ to the genesis tipset becoming finalized increases with the number of descendant tipsets of $h$.
 This happens because the weight of the heaviest chain increases the fastest, as the tipsets with the most new blocks are appended to it (assuming that honest participants form a majority).
 In the particular case of EC, in each epoch, most created blocks are expected to come from honest participants and thus extend the heaviest chain.
 Consequently, it becomes progressively harder for a different path to overcome that weight.
 Over time, the probability of a tipset never undergoing a reorganization becomes high enough that the tipset is considered final for all practical purposes.
 In the Filecoin network, a tipset that is part of the heaviest chain is considered final after 900 epochs (or, equivalently, 7.5 hours) from its proposal.

 ### F3 Overview and Interaction with EC